Balancing Trump criticism and bipartisanship, Democrat Jon Ossoff walks a fine line in Georgia

 “I am who I am, and I speak directly, I speak candidly,” Ossoff said.
 “I also think before I speak.”

 Democrats had hoped 2021 victories by Ossoff and Warnock signaled the party’s resurgence in Georgia.
-But Republican Gov. Brian Kemp cruised to reelection in 2022 over Democrat Stacey Abrams.
+But Kemp cruised to reelection in 2022 over Democrat Stacey Abrams.
 Warnock needed a runoff to dispatch the flawed Senate campaign of former football star Herschel Walker.

 In 2024, Georgia voters favored Trump over then-Vice President Kamala Harris by 2 percentage points.
 Many Republicans bet Ossoff’s election in 2020 was a fluke and aim to keep him from running to the center as Warnock did in 2022.